EU leaders insist no decisions can be taken about Ukraine without Ukraine, or behind their backs

 In a show of solidarity at a summit in Brussels with Ukrainian President Volodymyr Zelenskyy, many EU leaders repeated a variation of what has become a common mantra — nothing about Ukraine without Ukraine, nothing about security in Europe without Europeans.

+“Only Ukraine as the aggressed country can legitimately define what peace means —and if and when the conditions are met for credible negotiations," summit host António Costa said at the end of the daylong meeting of the 27-nation bloc.

+"So now is not the time to speculate about different scenarios.
+Now is the time to strengthen Ukraine for all scenarios,” said Costa, the president of the European Council.

-Trump returns to the White House on Jan.
-20 having promised to end the war in Ukraine quickly and talked up his relationship with Russian President Vladimir Putin.
+On Jan.
+20, Trump returns to the White House, having promised to end the war in Ukraine quickly and talked up his relationship with Russian President Vladimir Putin.
 Many Europeans are concerned that it might result in a poor deal for Ukraine.

 The priority now, they say, must be to strengthen Ukraine’s hand, should Zelenskyy decide it’s time to negotiate.

-German Chancellor Olaf Scholz said that it’s important to “ensure long-term aid to Ukraine – it must be clear that we are prepared to enable support as long as it is needed.”
+German Chancellor Olaf Scholz said it’s important to “ensure long-term aid to Ukraine -– it must be clear that we are prepared to enable support as long as it is needed.”
 Air defense, artillery and ammunition are high on the list, he told reporters.

 Asked about Trump, Scholz said that his impression from talking to the president-elect “is that good cooperation between Europe and the U.S. is possible.”
 He said that “the principle is always: no decisions over Ukrainians’ heads, and that of course means over those of the European states.”